calculix/ccx2paraview/README.md

 Converts [CalculiX](http://www.dhondt.de/) .frd-file to view and postprocess analysis results in [Paraview](https://www.paraview.org/).
 Generates Mises and Principal components for stress and strain tensors.

-The script generates separate file for each output interval - it makes possible to animate time history. **Caution!** If you have 300 time steps in the FRD, there will be 300 VTU files.
-If you need one file - write output only for one step in you CalculiX model.
+The script generates separate file for each output interval - it makes possible to animate time history. **Caution!** If you have 300 time steps in the FRD, there will be 300 Paraview files.
+If you need one file - write output only for one step in your CalculiX model.

 I'm testing the script and trying to reduce processing time as much as possible.
 As for me now it's quite optimized and fast.
 But Python itself is slower than C/C++.
 Here we can do nothing, so, for example, [Calmed converter](https://www.salome-platform.org/forum/forum_12/126338563) must be faster - another question is if it's able to convert any model.
 This script should.

-**ccx2paraview** is tested for all CalculiX examples.
-Folder [tests](./tests/) contains tests results.
+Converter is tested for all CalculiX examples.
+Folder [tests](./tests/) contains convertion results.
 Each test contains .inp-task + .frd-calculation + .vtk and .vtu convertion results.

 <br/><br/>